codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/access-docker-registry-from-kubernetes.md

 For the internal Codefresh registry:

-- the Docker server to use is `r.cfcr.io`
+- The Docker server to use is `r.cfcr.io`.
-- the username is your Codefresh username
+- The username is your Codefresh username.
-- the password is a valid [CFCR Login Token]({{ site.baseurl }}/docs/docker-registries/codefresh-registry/#generate-cfcr-login-token).
+- The password is a valid [CFCR Login Token]({{ site.baseurl }}/docs/docker-registries/codefresh-registry/#generate-cfcr-login-token).

 >Be sure to create the Secret in the namespace in which your application will run.
 Pull secrets are specific to a namespace.
 If you want to deploy to multiple namespaces